memoht/bagstr/README.md

 + Belongs to locker.
 + Generates a confirmation number upon saving.
 + Allows concierge to create printable PDF to act as ticket.
++ Return error and do not save reservation if no locker is available.

 ### Assumptions

-**Reservations** come and go while a single locker can have many reservations in it's lifetime.
+'Reservations' come and go while a single locker can have many reservations in it's lifetime.

 + A PDF view of a reservation suffices as a ticket, therefore I did not need to use a `has_many :through` association.